 Although Johnson & Johnson argued that talc products with 1% asbestos would be safe for babies, health experts have disputed these assertions.
 Most health experts contend that a “safe” level of asbestos exposure has not been determined.
 A 2014 report by a non-profit science group stated that exposure to concentrations of asbestos “well below 1%” could still pose a risk of mesothelioma cancer or other asbestos diseases.

 Eventually, an industry-wide testing method was established in 1976 which was able to detect asbestos amounts of up to 0.5%.
 Although this was an improvement over the 1% standard proposed by Johnson & Johnson, many experts say that this testing method does not ensure that hazardous levels of asbestos in talc products will be uncovered during the testing.
 As an executive from the talc-mining company Imerys Talc America stated in a 2001 email to the FDA, “I think we all recognize [the 0.5% tests] are simply not sensitive enough to provide complete assurance that the talc is free of detectable asbestos.”

 Talcum Powder Lawsuits Filed by Heygood, Orr & Pearson

-For more information about filing a talcum powder lawsuit and to find out if you qualify to take legal action, contact the lawyers at Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001.
+For more information and to find out if you qualify to take legal action, contact the lawyers at Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001.
 You can also reach us by following the link to our free case evaluation form and answering a few brief questions to get started.